duraiUXdesigner/nzta-map-client/README.md

 `npm install nzta-map-client --save`

 ## Setup
 By default, the application uses static JSON files in the `data` directory as endpoints.
 You'll want to changes those.
-Open the collection files in `javascript/components/map` and update the URL's to your endpoints.
+Open `javascript\constants.js` and update `constants.DATA_ENDPOINTS` to your endpoints.
+These constants are used by the collections in `javascript/components/map`.

 Rebuild the bundle file by running `npm run build:all:prod`.